dnehar/dnehar.github.io/MyCV.md

         6. “Transcriptomics reveal an early immunological storm induced by tumor cells”, colloque Cancer- Vaccination.
 Nantes, France.
 2014
         7. “Using systems immunology to the study of tumor microenvironment”, French Society of Immunology, Paris, France.
 2014

+## POSTERS (in chronological order)

+        1. “A single cell approach to map cellular subsets involved in SLE heterogeneity”, FOCIS meeting, Boston, MA, USA.
+June 2019
+        2. “Different cell types contribute to unique components of the interferon signature in SLE PBMCs”, FOCIS meeting, San Francisco, CA, USA.
+June 2018
+        3. “All leukocytes contribute to unique components of the SLE blood signature”, 27th Annual Short Course on Experimental Models of Human Cancer, Bar Harbor, ME, USA.
+August 2018.
+        4. “Transcriptomics reveal an early immunological storm induced by tumor cells”, French Society of Immunology, Paris, France.
+2015
+        5. “Using systems immunology to the study of tumor microenvironment”, French Society of Immunology, Paris, France.
+2014